GoodDollar/GoodContracts/docs/design_overview.md

 # GoodDollar Contract System: Key Concepts

-The GoodDollar contract system is a decentralized autonomous organization consisting of four main components:
+The GoodDollar contract system is a decentralized autonomous organization, consisting of four main components:

 ## Token
 The GoodDollar is a mintable, burnable and ERC20 compatible token.
 The GoodDollar token can collect an adjustable fee stored in a reserve, whenever a transaction is made.